anwaraliahmad/droneframe/README.md

 ```bash
 $ droneframe path/to/DJI_001.MP4 -f 3 # Large drone video of subject.
 ```
-2. Import the `./frames` folder into your photogrammetry software of choice.
+2. Import the generated `./DJI_001` folder into your photogrammetry software of choice.
 3. Enjoy your 3D recreation.
 > If constraints permit, you can always extract more with a higher framerate or generate an additional batch of frames from another video you have of the target.